briansjavablog/client-side-load-balancing-netflix-feign-and-ribbon/README.md

-# Building a REST client with Feign and using Ribbon for load balancing
+# REST services using Netflix Feign and Ribbon